 - Moving People: Walking and Cycling: What are the characteristics ?
 What are the principles for planning for walking & cycling?

 - Moving Goods: Freight Transport: How do you plan for the safe economic and reliable movement of goods by road, rail, air?

 - Engaging Key Stakeholders: Why are stakeholders important?
 What are the key principles in involving stakeholders in transport planning studies?
 How to navigate institutional arrangements?

 - Developing Transport Options: How do you conduct option generation and analysis, balance approaches/modes, undertake target setting and evaluate options?

 - Preparing Investment Proposals: What are the funding needs in a transport study and how funding can be obtained?

 - Managing Benefits Realisation: How do you identify and deliver desired transport outcomes?

 - Emerging Trends in Transport: What are the future implications for integrated transport planning of emerging trends and technology such as electric and connected vehicles and mobility as a service?

 When and Where?

-This course is planned to be held over two days in November-December 2018 at the University of Southern Queensland, Toowoomba.
+This course is planned to be held over two days in March-April 2019 at the University of Southern Queensland, Toowoomba.